awslabs/ec2-spot-workshops/content/using-sagemaker-managed-spot-training/notebooks/configuring_libraries.md

 * sagemaker-built-in-deepar - Example notebook for training and hosting a DeepAR model with the SageMaker Python SDK.
 * sagemaker-built-in-xgboost - Example notebook for single instance and distributed training of an XGBoost model with the AWS Python SDK (boto3).
 * sagemaker-built-in-image-classification - Example notebook for single instance training of an image classification model with the AWS Python SDK (boto3).
 * sagemaker-built-in-object-detection - Example notebook for initial and incremental training of an object detection model with the SageMaker Python SDK.
-* sagemaker-custom-tensorflow - Example notebook for training a cutomer model with your own TensorFlow container with the SageMaker Python SDK.
+* sagemaker-custom-tensorflow - Example notebook for training a customer model with your own TensorFlow container with the SageMaker Python SDK.

 {{% notice info %}}
 You can browse all available notebooks in the [EC2 Spot Labs GitHub Repository](https://github.com/awslabs/ec2-spot-labs/tree/master/ec2-spot-sagemaker-managed-spot-training)